 The primary objective for our investment activities is to preserve principal while maximizing yields without significantly increasing risk.
 This is accomplished by investing in diversified short-term interest bearing investments.
-As of August 31, 2013, the Company is not holding any marketable securities in an effort to create liquidity while the Company is in the process of curing the defaults by High Plains A&M, LLC ("HP A&M").
+As of August 31, 2014, we are not holding any marketable securities while we expand our water systems.
 We have no investments denominated in foreign country currencies, and therefore our investments are not subject to foreign currency exchange risk.